wenki1990/Data_Science_1/01_Python_Codes/07-Deep_Learning/03_Convolution_Neural_Network/07/README.md

 softmax activation function is used on output layer since this is multi-class classification.

-An accuracy of is achieved on test data 98.4%
+I have plotted a graph for accuracy after each epoch on training and validation data.

-The accuracy on test data is 99.5%
+Graph shows there is no problem of overfitting.

-Since the accuracies on test and train data are close, there is no problem of overfitting in this model.
+The accuracy on test data is 98.37%